 You can use whitening toothpaste with braces to remove minor stains.
 Unlike other whitening products, it doesn’t discolor braces.
-It also doesn’t cause uneven teeth color, as it works only in the outer surface of teeth.
+It also doesn’t cause uneven teeth color, as it works only on the outer surface of teeth.
 But, it’s not effective for deeper stains.

 You can understand clearly if you know how it and other teeth whitening products work, and decide what you should do.

 Let’s take a look at that and try to know when you can or can’t use whitening toothpaste with braces and what can be the alternative of it.

 What is whitening toothpaste and how does it work?

 This is the toothpaste that helps you whiten teeth.
 But, does this really happen?

 The difference between regular and whitening toothpaste is in their ingredients.
 Whitening toothpaste contains more abrasives and polishing agents than non-whitening toothpaste.

 Regular toothpaste can remove mild stains from teeth surface and clean mouth from debris whereas whitening toothpaste can more stains.

 Before we discuss braces and whitening toothpaste, let’s know how they work on teeth without braces.